How to Make the Perfect Iced Coffee

-Coffee: just the word brings refreshing aromas and earthy flavors to mind.
-Coffee is the third most consumed beverage in the world after water and tea.
+Did you know that coffee is the third most consumed beverage in the world after water and tea?
 Around 70 countries produce coffee, which leads to different styles and flavors.
-One of them, iced coffee, in particular, is a very popular style of coffee across the world.
+One of those styles, iced coffee, in particular, is a very popular style of coffee across the world.
 It is the perfect drink to beat summer heat and get a caffeine kick at the same time.

 What is iced coffee?